Study of ASTX029 in Subjects With Advanced Solid Tumors

 - Men or women 18 years of age or older.

 - Subjects with histologically or cytologically confirmed advanced solid tumors that are metastatic or unresectable, who are refractory or have relapsed after treatment with available therapies or for whom standard life-prolonging measures or approved therapies are not available.
-In Phase 1 Part B (except in the potential food-effect cohort) and in the Phase 2 portion of the protocol, subjects must also have documented gene alterations in the MAPK pathway as detailed in the protocol.
+In Phase 1 Part B and in the Phase 2 portion of the protocol, subjects must also have documented gene alterations in the MAPK pathway as detailed in the protocol.

-- In Phase 1 Part B (except in the potential food-effect cohort) of the protocol, subjects must have disease lesions that are amenable to biopsy.
+- In Phase 1 Part B of the protocol, subjects must have disease lesions that are amenable to biopsy.

 - In the Phase 2 portion of the protocol, subjects must have measurable disease according to RECIST v1.1.